FionaWekulo/Phonebook-angular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## To start database
-Run `cd backend` to enter the backend directory
+Make sure you have imported the database into XAMPP or MYSQL or created one with the same table and databse name Run `cd backend` to enter the backend directory
 Run `node api.js` to start database